GridinSoft Threat Intelligence

 3. Run a local scan if the file appears unexpectedly or starts with Windows.

 ObjectListView_IObitDel.dll is a Windows file recorded in the ThreatInfo database.
 It is associated with ObjectListView.
 The reported company name is Bright Ideas Software.
-The current detection status is Undefined, based on the latest analysis from 2022-05-06 23:05:10 (3 years ago).
+The current detection status is Undefined, based on the latest analysis from 2022-05-06 23:05:10 (4 years ago).
+ThreatInfo groups this verdict with PUP reports for broader family-level investigation.

 ThreatInfo does not have a final classification for this file yet.
 Use the technical details below to compare the hash, size, signature, and observed locations with the copy found on your device.